AaronErhardt/AaronErhardt.github.io/src/components.md

 ### The model

 Usually you want to store everything that only affects your component in the state of the component.
-In this case however, there is no state that can be stored in the component, but only state that affects the root component (app).
+In this case however, there is no state that can be stored in the component, but only a state that affects the root component (app).
 Therefore, we leave the model empty and only send messages to the root component.

 ```rust,no_run,noplayground
 {{#include ../examples/components.rs:header_model }}